awi-response/MACS_tools/README.md

 ### Part 4: Processing in Pix4Dmapper

 1. Launch Pix4Dmapper (you'll need a licence for this.
-If you don`t have access yet, contact Ingmar Nitze for more info: [ingmar.nitze@awi.de](mailto:ingmar.nitze@awi.de))
+If you don't have access yet, contact Ingmar Nitze for more info.
     1. New Project &gt; Name: `your_project_name` &gt; Create in: `.../04_pix4d` &gt; Project Type: New Project &gt; Next
     2. Add Directories &gt; navigate to `.../01_rawdata/macs` &gt; select NIR, Right, or Left folder &gt; Choose (repeat if multiple directories should be added)
     3. Next